Anville (crater)

 Anville is a relatively small, solitary lunar impact crater located in the north part of the Mare Fecunditatis.
-It is named after French cartographer Jean-Baptiste d'Anville.
 This is a circular, cup-shaped formation with a sharp edge and little appearance of wear.
 Some minor slumping has occurred in the eastern half of the interior wall.

-It was designated Taruntius G prior to being assigned a name by the IAU.
+This crater is named after French cartographer Jean-Baptiste d'Anville (1697-1782).
+It was designated Taruntius G prior to being assigned a name by the IAU in 1976.
 Taruntius itself lies to the north-northwest, at the edge of the mare.